 SAVE has an incredible team of volunteers who help make the work we do possible.
-In the first few months of 2013 alone, direct service volunteers have contributed over 650 hours of their time working with victims of domestic violence.
-Right now, our direct service volunteer team is made up of 27 active members.
-Office interns have served nearly 150 hours since the beginning of the year.
+Each year, direct service volunteers contribute approximately 2,500 hours of their time working with victims of domestic violence.
+Our current direct service volunteer team is made up of 20 active members.
+Office interns serve nearly 600 hours a year.
 On average, a volunteer donates 4 – 6 hours of their time each week.

 SAVE Staff “High Fives” to Volunteers